Seven Brief Lessons on Physics

 Seven Brief Lessons on Physics (Sette brevi lezioni di fisica) is a short book by the Italian physicist Carlo Rovelli.
 Originally published in Italian in 2014, by 2021 the book has been translated into 52 languages.
 More than a million copies have been sold, of which more than 400,000 in Italy.

 Overview

-The book condenses the revelations of post-Newtonian physics – from Einstein's theory of relativity to quantum mechanics – into seven brief, accessible lessons: These were originally serialised in an Italian newspaper.
-Rovelli's uses a literary approach, for instance, highlighting a year Einstein spent apparently aimlessly with the comment that those who don't waste time, won't get anywhere.
+The book condenses the revelations of post-Newtonian physics – from Einstein's theory of relativity to quantum mechanics – into seven brief, accessible lessons.
+These were originally serialised in an Italian newspaper.
+Rovelli uses a literary approach, for instance, highlighting a year Einstein spent apparently aimlessly with the comment that those who don't waste time, won't get anywhere.